flectra-hq/flectra/doc/reference/cmdline.rst

 .. option:: --longpolling-port <port>

-    TCP port for long-polling connections in multiprocessing or gevent mode, defaults to 7072.
+    TCP port for long-polling connections in multiprocessing or gevent mode, defaults to 8072.
 Not used in default (threaded) mode.

 logging
 -------

-By default, Odoo displays all logging of level_ ``info`` except for workflow logging (``warning`` only), and log output is sent to ``stdout``.
+By default, Flectra displays all logging of level_ ``info`` except for workflow logging (``warning`` only), and log output is sent to ``stdout``.
 Various options are available to redirect logging to other destinations and to customize the amount of logging output